shivannis/xandr-docs-public/xandr-docs/mobile-sdk/show-interstitials-on-android.md

 ## Auto-Close an interstitial

 If you want to auto-close an interstitial ad after a specific timeout period, do not call `show()` as described in the above sections.
-Instead, call `showWithAutoDismissDelay(delayinseconds)`,
-where `delayinseconds` is the number of seconds the ad will be displayed before it closes.
+Instead call `showWithAutoDismissDelay(delayinseconds)`, where `delayinseconds` is the number of seconds the ad will be displayed before it closes.

 ```
 // This will show an interstitial ad, wait for 10 seconds, then auto close it.